Laura M. Robinson: Television production and other game design

 Robinson and Toyne considered making Balderdash into a television game show as early as 1986.
-By 1997, she and her husband Mark Ettlinger were actively working on translating it into a television game show, and 1998 they were in near-successful talks with Dan Angel and The Jim Henson Company, but these fell through.
-The American television game show, also called Balderdash, aired from 2004-2005 on PAX TV, hosted by Elayne Boosler.
+From 1997, she and her husband, Mark Ettlinger, were actively working on translating it into a television game show.
+The show, also called Balderdash, aired in 2004 on PAX TV, hosted by Elayne Boosler.

 While in California to pursue her acting career, Robinson met Rachel Nelson and Elizabeth Bryan, who were both newly divorced and working on books about divorce.
 The three created a board game, initially called Embracing Divorce, which involved collecting charms representing items like love, hope and giving, that went on a "count your blessings" charm bracelet.
-The three successfully marketed the resulting "Count Your Blessings" jewelry on QVC cable television, but the board game took longer.
+The three marketed the resulting "Count Your Blessings" jewelry on QVC cable television, but the board game took longer.
 In 2009, the makers of the Chicken Soup for the Soul books agreed to publish the revised game, now called Count Your Blessings, in conjunction with the book Chicken Soup for the Soul: Count Your Blessings, which Robinson and Bryan contributed to writing.

-In 2006, after returning to Canada from Hollywood, Robinson created the game Identity Crisis (stylized as !dentity Crisis?) with graphic designer Patrick Lightheart and Richard Gerrits, her talent agent.
+In 2006, after returning to Canada from Los Angeles, Robinson created the game Identity Crisis (stylized as !dentity Crisis?) with graphic designer Patrick Lightheart and Richard Gerrits, her talent agent.
 It is also based on a parlor game, where teammates try to guess the name of a celebrity based on a limited number of clues.

-Robinson and Gerrits served as producers on its American television game show version, Celebrity Name Game, along with Scott St. John and Coquette Productions founded by actors Courteney Cox and David Arquette.
+Robinson and Gerrits served as producers on Identity Crisiss American television game show adaptation, Celebrity Name Game, alongside showrunner Scott St. John.
+The series was developed by Coquette Productions and executive producers Courteney Cox and David Arquette.
 The show involved contestants paired with celebrities trying to answer questions about pop culture.
-It was proposed to CBS in 2011, as Identity Crisis, after the board game which Cox and Arquette played often.
-The show's host Craig Ferguson, hosted the late night talk show The Late Late Show with Craig Ferguson on the same network.
+Cox and Arquette played the board game often, and proposed the show to CBS in 2011.
+The show's host, Craig Ferguson, hosted the late night talk show The Late Late Show with Craig Ferguson on the same network.
 It ended up premiering in broadcast syndication in September 2014, distributed by Debmar-Mercury and FremantleMedia.
 Ferguson quit his position on The Late Late Show two months after he started hosting the game show.
 Making a complete circle from board game to game show and back, Celebrity Name Game also became a board game released by PlayMonster in 2016.
-Celebrity Name Game ran for three seasons, into 2017, winning Ferguson two consecutive Daytime Emmy Awards as best game show host in 2015 and 2016.
+Celebrity Name Game ran for three seasons, ending in 2017, and won Ferguson two consecutive Daytime Emmy Awards as best game show host in 2015 and 2016.
 In 2017, both the show and Ferguson were nominated for Daytime Emmy Awards.
 An Australian version of Celebrity Name Game, hosted by Grant Denyer, aired from 2019 to 2020.

 Katie Kildahl, an assistant on Celebrity Name Game, had invented a ribald dice game about penis size that the show's production crew played.
 Robinson and Gerrits joined her to submit the game to PlayMonster, which published it as Size Matters in 2017.